How to Choose the Right Colors for Contouring Every TimeOctober 07, 2019

-Pick Your Poison: Cream or Powder
+Pick Your Contour Texture: Cream or Powder

 Choosing the Right Contour Color for Your Skin Tone

-When in Doubt, Go Gray
+If You’re Fair — When in Doubt, Go Gray

 Because your contour is supposed to look like a shadow, matte products with a gray undertone work well for most skin tones — simply choose one that’s two shades darker than your skin.
 (Repeat after us: I shall not contour with shimmery bronzer.)
 While these gray contouring colors may look flat in the pan, they add dimension to the face in a natural way when applied under the cheekbones, along the sides of the nose and along the jawline.
+If you have deeper skin, you’ll want to avoid this tip all together to ensure that your contour doesn’t appear dull or ashy.

-Good Brushes Are an Investment
+Good Contour Brushes Are an Investment